AES Corp. (AES) Stock: A Closer Look at the Market Potential - News Heater

 AES’s Market Performance

-AES Corp.
-(AES) has seen a 5.09% rise in stock performance for the week, with a -15.82% decline in the past month and a -36.03% plunge in the past quarter.
-The volatility ratio for the week is 3.31%, and the volatility levels for the past 30 days are at 4.34% for AES.
-The simple moving average for the past 20 days is -1.38% for AES’s stock, with a -35.66% simple moving average for the past 200 days.
+AES’s stock has risen by 7.66% in the past week, with a monthly drop of -6.47% and a quarterly drop of -31.34%.
+The volatility ratio for the week is 3.12% while the volatility levels for the last 30 days are 4.42% for AES Corp.
+The simple moving average for the last 20 days is 8.95% for AES stock, with a simple moving average of -29.87% for the last 200 days.

 Analysts’ Opinion of AES